Scenic view of the Aravalli hills near Mount Abu, the final destination of the Ahmedabad to Mount Abu road trip in Rajasthan.

 • First-time road trippers who want a short and comfortable self-drive route with good highways.

-• Travelers who want to experience Rajasthan’s only hill station, along with lakes, viewpoints, and historic temples.
+• Travelers who want to experience Rajasthan’s only hill station, along with lakes, viewpoints, and temples.

 • Gujarat residents looking to escape the summer heat and enjoy the cooler climate of Mount Abu.